 I’ve also noted any activities included in the Go Oahu Pass, which can be a great way to save money on excursions.

 (Note: the 3, 5 and 7 Day passes allow you to choose one premium attraction and as many of the general attractions as you’d like.)

 By Karee at Our Woven Journey

-One of the most kid friendly activities Oahu offers is a luau and there are many to choose from.
-Native dancers with lavish costumes, lively music and traditional foods for dinner always make for an attention grabbing show, now matter how old you are!
+One of the most kid friendly activities Oahu offers is a luau, and there are many to choose from.
+Native dancers with lavish costumes, lively music, and traditional foods for dinner always make for an attention-grabbing show, no matter how old you are!

-Kids will be entertained by the coconut tree climber that kicks off the show and the constant flow of new dances and costume changes by the performers.
-The highlight of the luau is the fire dancer that performs a phenomenal finale to wrap up the show.
+Kids will be entertained by the coconut tree climber who kicks off the show and the performers’ constant flow of new dances and costume changes.
+The highlight of the luau is the fire dancer, who performs a phenomenal finale to wrap up the show.